Home Bound Tips to Stay in Balance

 With the family Snuggle up, read, learn a new craft, create a vision board, do a good deed, thank people who are working to stock our food and healing the sick, write cards to people you love, watch inspiring movies, send happy thoughts to others, keep the faith, summon your strength, write a blog and pray as a family.
 Clean out old drawers and closets, take naps, hug your kids, appreciate your partner more…

-If your single, make an online profile, meet people online and get to know each other by phone and facetime.
-Have online happy hours, read relationship books, create a new online profile, clean out your love nest and get your place ready for love.
-Take my online courses, support your business associates, cook something new, count your blessings each day and stay connected if you are lonely.
+If you are single, make an online profile, meet people online, and get to know each other by phone and facetime.
+I help many singles update their profiles to get incredible results.
+Check out my personal coaching or sign up for a FREE Consultation.
+I have monthly Co-Ed Flirting with Life Classes, read relationship books, create a new online profile, clean out your love nes,t and get your place ready for love.
+Take my online courses, support your business associates, cook something new, count your blessings each day, and stay connected if you are lonely.
 Ask me for support.
-Let’s all pray more, be compassionate, be grateful for our blessings and stay home to save our own lives and those we love.
+Let’s all pray more, be compassionate, be grateful for our blessings, and stay home to save our own lives and those we love.
 Blessing to us all.
 We are all in this together!

 I’d love to hear your thoughts on this topic.
 Have a burning question?
 In a love “situation?”
 Need help with any dating concerns or have a relationship challenge?
 Need an Image makeover?
 Ready to find Love?
 Send in your questions to: Renee@ReneePiane.com or connect with me at my office at 310 827-1100.

 Contact me for a Free 20-minute consultation to reinvent your love life!
 Connect with me on: Facebook, Linked-in, Instagram, Twitter

 Need some inspiration to find love in 2020?
 Pick up my book “Get Real about LOVE The Secrets to Opening your Heart & Finding True LOVE!” will help you to design a plan to achieve your goals and offers the steps to open your heart.